-In addition to the restrictions under article 7 bis of Law 19/2003, the Spanish Foreign Investment Law contemplates the need for prior approval by the Spanish Council of Ministers (Consejo de Ministros) of foreign investments in companies related to national security.
+Additional regulations to those described above apply to investments in some specific industries, including air transportation, manufacturing and revenue of weapons and explosives for civil use and national defense, radio, television and gambling.
+These restrictions do not apply to investments made by EU residents, other than the need for prior approval by the Spanish Council of Ministers (Consejo de Ministers) of foreign investments in companies related to national security.
 If such companies are listed, the approval requirement is only triggered if the acquisition exceeds 5% of the share capital or if it allows the investor to be part of, directly or indirectly, the board of directors or management bodies of the Spanish company.